queenmcsteve/e-commerce-back-end/README.md

 # Usage

-See the demo video to see database queries using Insomnia.
+See the demo video to see database queries using Insomnia.123

 # Demonstration